salte-common/terraflow/docs/scaffolding.md

 ## Overview

-The `terraflow init` command scaffolds a new infrastructure project with:
+The `terraflow new` command scaffolds a new infrastructure project with:
 - Pre-configured Terraform files for your cloud provider
 - Application code templates in your chosen language
 - Complete configuration files (`.tfwconfig.yml`, `.env.example`, `.gitignore`, `README.md`)